Maurice Wilkins initiated the experimental research into DNA that culminated in Watson and Crick’s discovery of its structure in 1953.

 Crick, Watson, and Wilkins shared the 1962 Nobel Prize in Medicine for the discovery of DNA’s structure and its replication mechanism.
 Rosalind Franklin died in 1958, and Nobel Prizes are not awarded posthumously.

 Some Personal Details and the End

 While working at Berkeley on the Manhattan Project, Wilkins met and married Ruth in 1944.
 It was a poor decision for both of them: they soon divorced.
 In 1945, Ruth left for the Pacific Northwest to begin a new life and raise the child Wilkins had fathered.

-In 1959, aged 42, Wilkins married Patricia Ann Chidgey.
-They had four children: Sarah, George, Emily and William.
+In 1959, age 42, Wilkins married Patricia Ann Chidgey.
+They had four children: Sarah, George, Emily, and William.

 Between 1966 and 1968, Wilkins and Crick fiercely but unsuccessfully resisted publication of Watson’s groundbreaking book, The Double Helix.
 The book told the DNA story in a breathless, gossipy manner.
 Rosalind Franklin, who had died in 1958, was portrayed unflatteringly.
 Despite the troubled relationship he had endured with Franklin, Wilkins objected strongly to Watson’s portrayal of her.